-As stated above, 3-5 years is the average most property owners go between sealing their pavers.
-Overtime sealant breaks down from general wear and tear and loses its effectiveness.
+As stated above, three to five years is the average most property owners go between sealing their pavers.
+Over time sealant breaks down from general wear and tear and loses its effectiveness.

 But consider where your pavers are and how much traction they see.
-Pavers that sit in full sun may fade sooner than pavers in the shade.
-Pavers in areas that get wet or stay damp for a longer time might grow mold.
+Pavers in full sun may fade sooner than in the shade.
+Pavers in areas that get wet or stay damp for longer might grow mold.
 Pavers that are driven on frequently or experience higher volumes of traffic may lose sealant more quickly than a less used walking path.

 Seal When You Notice Discoloration

 With film-forming sealants, you’ll be able to see the sealant barrier breaking down on your pavers, indicating that it’s time to re-seal.

 For sealants that don’t form a film over your pavers, you’ll notice color changes on your pavers where the sealant is wearing thin.
 Pay close attention after it rains.
 If your pavers don’t return to their usual bright color after getting wet but stay dark and dull, that’s a sign you need to re-seal.